jgoizueta/flt/README.txt

 =Development status

-Two of the three planned Decimal alternatives are being developed: decimal.rb is the decimal-rb mentioned above and decimal_bd.rb is decimal-bd.
+Two of the three planned Decimal alternatives are being developed: decimal_rb.rb is the decimal-rb mentioned above and decimal_bd.rb is decimal-bd.

 For testing, FILTER must be used to select which alternative to test; to test the BigDecimal version the value